+Jonathan Clelland - Chief Operating Officer

-Jonathan Clelland - Chief Financial Officer, Chief Operating Officer and Company Secretary aspects of the Company.
+Jonathan Clelland is the Chief Operating Officer ("COO") of the Company.
+Jonathan joined the Company in 2012 when the Company was started and is responsible for all financial and administrative aspects of the Company.
 Prior to joining the Company, Jonathan was the COO of Shearman & Sterling (London) LLP and COO of HSBC Bank plc Corporate Finance and Advisory Division.